 Here are a few of my tips for eating a little less meat.

 Umami is the savory flavor typically found in meat dishes.
 It’s one of the five tastes: sweet, sour, salty, bitter, and umami!
 While it might be traditionally found in meat, ingredients like mushrooms, tomatoes, and soy sauces are high in glutamates, which is where that flavor comes from.
-Try adding in some mushrooms to your pasta sauce or use tomato paste in your vegetable soup to get more flavor umami flavor.
+Try adding some mushrooms to your pasta sauce or use tomato paste in your vegetable soup to get more umami flavor.

 A little bacon could add a lot of flavor to a dish, and it can also help the carnivores in your life get over the idea of a meal with less meat.
-Cutting back gradually can help meat eaters feel like they’re not missing out on anything, but if you take meat out of the spotlight, you’ll eat a little less meat.
+Cutting back gradually can help meat eaters feel like they’re not missing out on anything, but if you take meat out of the spotlight, you’ll naturally eat a little less meat.

 Those are just a few ways to cut back on meat.
 Of course, if you need some meatless recipe ideas, I have plenty of those!
 Little changes can add up to big health benefits!

 How do you incorporate meatless meals?

 P.S.
 If you’re curious about the benefits of a plant-based diet, I recently finished reading Whole: Rethinking the Science of Nutrition, which was a great read!
 It looks at nutrition from a holistic perspective and the findings were pretty eye opening.

 This post was originally published in August 2015.
 Updated January 2018.